 Bioscreen Study: Intestinal Bacteria in Children with Autism

-Aerobic and anaerobic bacteria
+Aerobic and Anaerobic Bacteria

 There are two main classes of bacteria in our large intestines: aerobic bacteria, which need some oxygen to survive, and anaerobic bacteria, which will die in the presence of oxygen.
 The most common aerobic bacteria, or aerobe, found in healthy individuals is Escherichia coli ( E.coli) and it accounts for around 80-90% of all the aerobic bacteria.
-The second most common aerobe is Enterococcus, although it is a lot less common than E.coli at an average of 5% in the Gut.
-In Bioscreen’s study of autism the average amount of E.coli was found to be quite low at approx. 56% compared to the normal 90-95%.
-In about 22% of the children the amount of E.coli was actually less than 10% which is quite an incredible finding if you are a microbiology scientist.
+The second most common aerobe is Enterococcus, although it is a lot less common than E.coli at an average of 5% in the gut.
+In Bioscreen’sASD study the average amount of E.coli was found to be low at approx. 56% compared to the normal 90-95%.
+In ~ 22% of the children the amount of E.coli was actually less than 10% which is an incredible finding.

-Faecal analysis through Bioscreen is available from some health professionals with training in Nutritional and Environmental Medicine and through the Behavioural Neurotherapy Clinic.
+Faecal analysis through Bioscreen is available from health professionals with training in Nutritional and Environmental Medicine and through the Behavioural Neurotherapy Clinic.